HC DrugFree Anonymous Q&A

 Question #23: Why should I, as a parent, be bothered by my son and his friends gambling (cards, dice, online poker or pool) in my house?
 At least I know what they are doing and not drinking and doing drugs?

-Answer #23: Answer provided by Carl Robertson, M.R.E., M.Div, Prevention Manager, The Maryland Center of Excellence on Problem Gambling.
-Carl Robertson is a parent, grandparent and prevention specialist who lives and works in Maryland
+Answer #23: Provided by Carl Robertson, M.R.E., M.Div, Prevention Manager, The Maryland Center of Excellence on Problem Gambling

 I have heard similar questions raised by parents/adults in regards to allowing or condoning at-risk behaviors by adolescents.